Parent's Guide to Fortnite

 Competitive Ranking

 The ranking system creates a treadmill effect.
 Lose a match, drop in rank, feel compelled to play again to recover.
-It's designed to make stopping feel like losing.
+Stopping feels like losing.

 Is Fortnite Safe for Kids?